Astronomical Observatory

 Bright Arcturus in Bootes

-The Southern Cross (left) as seen from AU Observatory
+The Southern Cross (left) as seen from UANT Observatory

-To sign up and use the AU Observatory, go here.
+To sign up and use the UANT Observatory, go here.

 Other observatories on Antarctica: